Virtual Adolescent Mental Health Center

 What If Depression Goes Untreated?

 When depression in teens goes untreated, it can lead to serious risks such as poor school performance, social withdrawal, suicidal thoughts, and unsafe behaviors.
-Ignoring the signs often allows symptoms to grow worse over time.
+Ignoring the signs often allows symptoms to grow worse over time, and untreated depression may progress to persistent depressive disorder or major depression, both of which can have a profound impact on a teen’s mental health and daily functioning.

 Early teen depression treatment can make a lasting difference.
 With timely therapy and support, the development of depression can be slowed or even stopped.
 Treatment gives teens the tools they need to manage stress, build resilience, and create a healthier path forward.